simple-acme/simple-acme.github.io/reference/plugins/validation/dns/alibaba.md

 {% include plugin-seperate.md %}

 ## Unattended
-`‑‑validation aliyun --aliyunapiid xx --aliyunapisecret xx [--aliyunserver xx]`
+`‑‑validation aliyun ‑‑aliyunapiid xx ‑‑aliyunapisecret xx [‑‑aliyunserver xx]`

 If `‑‑aliyunserver` is not specified then the default value is `dns.aliyuncs.com`, for more possible options see [this list](https://api.aliyun.com/product/Alidns).